ryumada/python-djangorestframework-tutorial/README.md

 The documentation says that the **Serializer** is like **Djago form** class.
 It creates a structure of data, provides a common data validation, and controls how the serializer should be displayed (such as `{'base_template': textarea.html}`).

 > The path for a serializer I create `snippets/serializers.py`

+## Model Serializer
+`ModelSerializer` creates a shortcut to create serializer from a model.
+It set:
+- An automatically determined set of fields.
+- Simple default implementation for the `create()` and `update()` methods.